Grandma’s Zucchini Bread

 Do you grate the whole zucchini for bread?

-How do you grate zucchini for zucchini bread?
+How do you process zucchini for baking?

-We’ve used several different methods.
-You can use a food processor if you’d like.
-Just cut the stem of the zucchini off along with just a bit of the bottom of the zucchini.
+• Food processor.
+Cut the stem of the zucchini off along with just a bit of the bottom of the zucchini.
 Then use the shredding disc, or if you have a small food processor you can cut the zucchini into chunks before pulsing just a few times.

-You can also use a hand grater, which is what we normally use.
+• Box grater.
 Zucchini is soft and easy to shred.
 We use the side of the grater with the largest holes.

 How to Make Zucchini Bread